milenaayala16-eng/100Hires-interview/README.md

 loads the correct working directory context.
 This made it possible to confirm in the sidebar that both extensions were installed and active for the session.

-### 3. Git push authentication (403)

-- **Problem:** `git push` failed with `Permission denied to LucasOlivera-andreani` because Windows Credential Manager was using a different GitHub account than the repository owner (`milenaayala16-eng`).
-- **Solution:**
-  - Signed in with GitHub CLI: `gh auth login` (account `milenaayala16-eng`).
-  - Ran `gh auth setup-git` so Git uses `gh` for GitHub credentials.
-  - Removed stale `git:https://github.com` credentials for the other account from Windows Credential Manager, then pushed again successfully as Milena.

----

 ## Evidence